GuiHash/homebridge-lacrosseview/README.md

 ### Manual Installation

 1. Install this plugin using: `sudo npm install -g homebridge-lacrosseview --unsafe-perm`.
-2. Edit `config.json` manually to add your cameras.
+2. Edit `config.json` manually to add your La Crosse View credentials.
 See below for instructions on that.

 ## Configuration